 It can be used in all age groups, in:

-- The symptomatic treatment of gastrointestinal disorders associated with excessive accumulation of gases, such as: flatulence, infantile colic in babies older than 1 month.
+- The symptomatic treatment of gastrointestinal disorders is associated with excessive accumulation of gases, such as flatulence and infantile colic in babies older than one month.

-- As an aid in preparation for abdominal examinations, such as radiological and ultrasound examinations and gastroscopy, these drugs are used to remove gas, air, and foam from the gastrointestinal tract prior to an endoscopic or radiological examination to improve visualization. and reduce gas shadows by improving visualization.
+- In preparation for abdominal examinations, such as radiological and ultrasound examinations and gastroscopy, these drugs remove gas, air, and foam from the gastrointestinal tract before an endoscopic or radiological examination to improve visualization.
+And reduce gas shadows by improving visualization.